 No, full-time students must attend our programs on a student visa (unless the student is a US citizen, permanent resident, or has another similar situation).

-Students must be at least 17 years old on the first day of their program.
-Some programs require that students be older than 17.
+Students must turn 18 years old within 6 months of the first day of their program.
+Some programs require that students be older than 17 to begin the program.
 If the student must be older than 17, it will be stated under "Requirements" for that specific program.

 Yes, once you are in the United States we can assist you in extending your I-20 so that you may lengthen your study period.